 One of these incredible creatures surfacing a short distance from your kayak is sure to be one of the most memorable experiences of not just your holiday, but your entire life.

 There are countless places from which to embark on a kayaking tour in Iceland.
-The easiest option for most travellers will be excursions based close by to the capital city, Reykjavik.
+The easiest option for most travelers will be excursions based close by to the capital city, Reykjavik.

 For those on the eclectic western peninsula of Iceland, the best option is to undertake Sea Kayaking Tour | Departure from the Snaefellsnes Peninsula with Kontiki Kayaking, based in Stykkishólmur village.